Skincare Ingredients To Avoid

 Wild As The Wind use natural nut, vegetable and fruit carrier oils like Sea Buckthorn Oil, Carrot Seed Oil, Rosehip Seed Oil , Macadamia Oil, Argan Oil and Olive Oil etc, as these are some of the best emollients found in nature.
 These, and the other oils we use, contain beneficial fatty acids, vitamins and antioxidants in abundance, and are safe to eat, let alone put on the skin!

 Wild As The Wind only ever use essential oils in our products, and we only ever do so for their profound healing abilities.
-However, we have found that using groups of oils that heal a particular condition tend to blend in a way that makes the combined scent incredibly delightful and moreish!
+However, we have found that using groups of oils that heal a particular condition tend to blend in a way that makes the combined scent incredibly seductive and alluring… Nature truly is wonderful like that!

-It never ceases to make us smile when people smell FACIAL OIL No. 2 for the first time.
-People generally love the way it smells, and interestingly, they tend to pick out a particular essential oil, if they are knowledgeable, as being the primary oil, or they will say that the oil either smells ‘floral’ or ‘woody’, if they are less knowledgeable, which can be exceedingly telling.
+It never ceases to make me smile when people smell FACIAL OIL No. 2 for the first time.
+People generally love the way it smells, and interestingly, they tend to pick out a particular essential oil, if they are knowledgeable, as being the primary oil.
+Or, they will say that the oil either smells ‘floral’ or ‘woody’, if they are less knowledgeable, which can be exceedingly telling.

 The people that smell Lavender as the primary note tend to be poor sleepers and night owls who need to go to bed earlier and sleep for longer!
 They are often sensitive people who are overly stressed.